PureStack-Engineering/challenge-python-backend/README.md

 The system must receive incoming orders, validate the data structure, calculate totals based on business rules, and return a confirmed response.

 ### 🚦 Certification Levels (Choose your Difficulty)
 Your seniority is defined by your architectural choices and how you structure your code.
-State your target level in your Pull Request.
+State your target level in your Pull Request (or commit message).

 #### 🥉 Level 3: Essential / Mid-Level
 * **Focus:** Functionality & Validation.